mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/page_type_key/index.md

 This section lists `page-type` values for pages under [Mozilla/Firefox](/en-US/docs/Mozilla/Firefox).
 Every page in that part of the tree must have a `page-type`, and its value must be one of those listed below or one of the generic page type values.

-- `firefox-release-notes`: the release notes for a given Firefox, like [_Firefox 115 for developers_](/en-US/docs/Mozilla/Firefox/Releases/115).
+- `firefox-release-notes`: the release notes for a particular Firefox version, such as [_Firefox 115 for developers_](/en-US/docs/Mozilla/Firefox/Releases/115).